ANDREWAHN-UK/tax-calculator/README.md

 * GitPod - usually accessed by using GitHub, used to edit the pages.
 * Bootstrap CDN - used to structure the navbar.
 * Swiper.js - used for the carousel in section 3.
+* Screenfly - used to assess responsiveness on various devices

 - - - -
 **8. Testing.**